Estimated reading time: over 10 minutes

 Think about this for a moment.

-To effectively replicate the work of skilled and experienced staff, a number of critical tasks had to be performed quickly, reliably and accurately.
+To effectively replicate the work of skilled and experienced staff, several critical tasks had to be performed quickly, reliably, and accurately.

 - reading and capturing the traditional ink-on-card fingerprint image;

 - detecting the 'minutiae' (distinguishing features) in the captured image;